hackingbobcat/bigwires/README.md

 ![ELEC_EXP_EMM](elec_exp_emm.png)

 The states that exported low-emissions electricity in 2022 primarily relied on hydroelectric, solar, and wind power to do so.
 Recent years have seen a rapid increase in the construction of solar photovoltaic and wind electricity generation in the United States, at both the utility and state levels.
-Public datasets of the major solar installations and wind farms are available from the USGS.
-Each data set contains the state in which the facility is located, enabling a visualization of the total wind and solar capacity by state as well as the individual facility locations and capacities:
+Public datasets of the major solar installations and wind farms are available from the USGS.[8,9]  Each data set contains the state in which the facility is located, enabling a visualization of the total wind and solar capacity by state as well as the individual facility locations and capacities:

 ![USSOLAR](solar_gen_2022.png)